Panniyur Sri Varahamurthy Temple: Story of Perumthachan

 Perumthachan replied, "Do not worry, friends!
 Panniyur temple will never ever be short of work to offer members of our profession.
 Anyway I will never touch my chisel and measuring rod ever again."

 So saying he had dropped down his chisel and rod, which have been ever carefully preserved by his followers at Panniyur Mahakshetram and are still available for everyone for see.

 Destruction of the idol

 Of the 32 Gramams of Namboothiris, Panniyur and Sukapuram were the most prominent.
 Azhvanchery Thamprakkal and Kalpakanchery Thamprakkal were the leaders of Sukapuram and Panniyur respectively.
 Every Malayali Brahmin owed allegiance either to Sukapuram or to Panniyur.
 There was unhealthy rivalry between the two Gramams.
 In order to defeat the scholastically superior Sukapuram, some of the Namboothiris of Panniyur went outside Kerala and brought their Guru to the Land of Varaha.
 It is also believed that they started worshipping Goddess Varthali and practising some of the secret rites of Tantric Buddhism violating the directions of Lord Varaha.
 Furthermore, they burned and destroyed the idol of Lord Varaha.
 So the status of these Namboothiris was lowered by the Zamorin.

+Another group of Brahmins, following these events, is believed to have migrated to Keezhmalainadu (present-day Thodupuzha in Idukki district) and sought refuge with the local Maharaja.
+The ruler granted them land at Pannoor, near Thodupuzha, for their settlement.
+There, they built a temple and consecrated their family deity, Sree Varaha Moorthy, whom they had previously worshipped at Punnayoor.
+The consecration was performed in the form of Bala Varaham, a rare type of idol installation even in India.
+The temple dedicated to Sree Varaha Moorthy still exists at Pannoor and is considered one of the rare temples of its kind in central Kerala.